 news MCBC 3 Gaps Initiative

 Many people choose off-road bicycling specifically to avoid motor vehicle traffic and the fear of being struck by a car.
-Consequently, most mountain bikers report a diminished experience when doing a ride of any real distance in Marin, due to the need to ride roads to connect trails.
-This is the reality for bicyclists that want to ride from GGNRA to Mt.
-Tamalpais State Park, and from Mt.
+Consequently, most mountain bikers report a diminished experience when riding any real distance in Marin due to the need to ride roads to connect trails.
+This is the reality for bicyclists who want to ride from GGNRA to Mt.
+Tamalpais State Park and from Mt.
 Tamalpais State Park to the Marin Water District watershed.

 Closing these three gaps would significantly enhance the outdoor experience for Marin’s bicyclists.
 The 3 Gaps Initiative would create a car-free bicycle trail route from the Golden Gate Bridge to Point Reyes.